 Recycling drivers have tablet mounts in their trucks and cameras over their hoppers.
 As recyclables fall from the carts into the truck, they watch for things like plastic bags, hoses, electronics, etc, and use their sense of smell to determine if smelly food or garbage is in the recycling.
 The virtual tag contains information that shows the date, time, location, and what type of contaminants were in the recycling.
 Recycling drivers do not get out of their vehicle to put stickers on recycling carts.

-The recycling inspector also uses a tablet as he drives around to audit carts before they are emptied.
-Since he is one person for 90,000+ carts, we have added recycling inspections to the duties of additional employees to increase inspections coverage.
+The recycling inspectors also uses a tablet as they drive around to audit carts before they are emptied.
+Since we have a small team of 3 for 90,000+ carts, we occasionally add recycling inspections to the duties of additional employees to increase inspections coverage.
 We are currently working to include college and adult volunteers in the increased inspections facet of the #RecycleRight campaign.
 Interested in volunteering?
 Contact us.

 The #RecycleRight program was developed to help educate and enforce recycling guidelines.
 It’s important that potentially dangerous garbage items don’t end up in the recycling.
-Each tag is tracked as a unique work item in the M311 system (see image below).
+Each tag is tracked as a unique work item in an app-based system (see image below).

 After 6 months, a tag automatically rolls off the address to allow inconsistent, infrequent contaminators to learn from the education notices and fix mistakes without unnecessarily removing their recycling cart.